 Canella winterana, wild cinnamon bark, is native to South Florida, the Bahamas and the West Indies.
 This small to medium sized evergreen tree reaches 25′ tall, with a dense crown of glossy, dark green leaves.
 Clusters of small, dark red, fragrant flowers appear in spring through summer, followed by small, velvety red fruits, which ripen during winter and early spring.
 The dark red flowers and fruit nestled among the glossy green leaves are lovely.
 Birds eat the colorful fruit.
 Wild cinnamon bark grows well in full sun to shade and is moderately salt and drought tolerant.

 Pinus elliottii var. densa is our South Florida slash pine.
-It grows on thin limestone soils in pine rocklands in Miami-Dade and Monroe counties.
-South Florida slash pine is a tall (to 50′) fast growing tree with open branching.
+It grows on thin soil over limestone in pine rocklands in Miami-Dade and Monroe counties.
+South Florida slash pine is a tall (to 50′) medium-fast growing tree with open branching.
 Cones are usually produced beginning at the age of ten years.
 This pine must have full sun all day, excellent drainage and no disturbance to their root systems.

 Calyptranthes zuzygium, Myrtle-of-the-River, is native to South Florida, the Bahamas, West Indies, and Tropical America.
 It is a medium sized (to 20 feet) tree.
 The leaves are dark yellow-green and almost stemless, opposite, tapering to a point at the apex, and have slightly wavy margins.
 During the summer, small, greenish-white flowers appear, followed by small fruit which turns red, then blue and finally purplish-black.
 Birds are fond of the fruit.